zzzprojects/docs/entityframework.net/pages/model/ef-code-first.md

 ---
 PermaID: 1000106
 Title: Entity Framework Code First - Learn How to Use this Approach
-MetaDescription: Unlock the power of Entity Framework by understanding how the code first approach work.
+MetaDescription: Unlock the power of Entity Framework by understanding how the code first approach works.
 Learn what this approach is and how to get started.
-LastMod: 2023-02-24
+LastMod: 2025-06-17
 Tags: code-first model
 ---